-Keywords are what searchers type into search engines.

-They are the subjects or questions that people want to learn about.
+Keywords are the words that people type into search engines.
+They are basically the subjects or questions that people want to learn about.

-To attract people who are interested in what your site has to offer, you'll need to research what your prospects are searching for online.
+To attract people who are interested in what your site has to offer, you'll need to research what people are looking for in your line of business.
 What questions need answering?
 What do your prospects care about most?
-What terms do they use to describe these queries?

 You'll need to start by considering who your customers are.
 It might be tempting to talk about how great your company is and how awesome your products or services are, but this isn't what your customers care about (just yet).

-Put yourself in their shoes and make a list of words or phrases that they might be searching for.
+Put yourself in their shoes and make a list of words they might be searching for.

 As you make your list, categorize your keywords according to where they fit in the buying process.
 Are they simply becoming aware of a problem they are facing?
-Are they considering their options or evaluating different kinds of solutions?
+Are they considering their options or different kinds of solutions?
 Are they making their final decision on who to do business with?

-The information they are interested in, and thus the information you should present on each web page will vary significantly depending on where your customers stand in the buying process.
+The information you present on each web page will vary significantly depending on where your customers stand in their buying process.